Learning gives you potential, but knowing what to unlearn gives you the power to grow.

 Monk was able to know that the learned man was proud and arrogant.
-So the monk takes him inside and tells him to discuss things over a cup of tea.
+So the monk took him inside and told him to discuss things over a cup of tea.

 Monk started pouring tea into the cup slowly.
-The cup gets filled tea spills on to the saucer.
+The cup got filled and tea started spilling on to the saucer.
 But the monk didn’t stop there.

 The monk kept on pouring.
-The tea runs through the table and spoils the learned man’s clothes.
+The tea ran through the table and spoils the learned man’s clothes.

-The learned man loses his patience, “Stop pouring, don’t you see it is already full and you are wasting the tea?
+The learned man lost his patience and said, “Stop pouring, don’t you see it is already full and you are wasting the tea?